jbearer/blimp/core/README.md

 * They declare function prototypes and macros for additional, private interfaces
 * They declare shorter names for many of the common Blimp types and functions.
 For example, `typedef BlimpStatus Status`.

 These headers are included in the `src/` files and from each other.
 They should not be included from anywhere else, especially not from any public header in `include/` or any header included from a public header in `include/`.
-In addition, to avoid naming conflicts, all non-static functions defined in `src/` must be qualified with `Blimp` in a manner similar to the public functions, even if the functions in question are not declared in `blimp.h`.
+In addition, to avoid naming conflicts, all non-static functions defined in `src/` must be declared `PRIVATE` or qualified with `Blimp` in a manner similar to the public functions, even if the functions in question are not declared in `blimp.h`.

 ## Building